awslabs/dgl-ke/docs/source/train.rst

     Allow providing edge importance score for each edge during training.
 The positive score and negative scores will be adjusted as score = score * edge_importance.

   - ``--loss_genre {Logistic, Hinge, Logsigmoid, BCE}``
     The loss functions provided by DGL-KE.
-Default loss is Logistic
+Default loss is Logsigmoid

   - ``--margin`` or ``-m``
     The margin value for hinge loss.